 Sulfur is another element required for animal life.
 After carbon, hydrogen, oxygen and nitrogen, the next most common element found in organic molecules is sulfur.
 Sulfur is a component of some essential amino acids that are part of proteins and of humic substances.
 You won't be surprised to find a limited arc of the planetary "sulfur cycle," even in the aquarium's little ecosystem, because all the elements essential to life must be recycled, or else biological processes would have exhausted the planet's supply, after a couple of billion years.

 Sulfate and sulfide are two faces of the same coin.
 In the sulfate ion (SO4), a sulfur atom is surrounded by four oxygen atoms: oxidized, in other words.
 Sulfates are harmless to fish, odorless and quite stable.
 By contrast, in sulfides, such as hydrogen sulfide (H2S), the sulfur atom is reduced, stripped of its oxygen and joined to another atom.
 Sulfides are reactive, and they can be quite toxic.
-Foul-smelling hydrogen sulfide is produced in microzones depleted of oxygen, which would quickly oxidize it to sulfate.
-Buried in anoxic substrates that are too rich in organics and too deep, the "killing zone" of an isolated self-sustaining sulfuretum could possibly become established.
+Foul-smelling hydrogen sulfide is produced in microzones depleted of oxygen, which would quickly oxidize it to sulfate, if it were locally available.
+Buried in anoxic substrates that are too rich in organics and too deep, the "killing zone" of an isolated self-sustaining sulfuretum could possibly become established in the aquarium.

 Where is the aquarium's sulfur?
 At any given moment, most of the sulfur in the aquarium is in the form of sulfates (SO4).
 Though most of the organic sulfur is in the form of sulfates, not all sulfates are built into organic compounds: sulfates can also be mineralized.
 Gypsum, for one example, is calcium sulfate, CaSO4: when ground fine it makes plaster-of-Paris, the major component of sheetrock and those weekend "feeder blocks" embedding food flakes.
 Sodium sulfate, the salt of sulfuric acid, is another widely distributed mineral sulfate.
-Potassium sulfate is only moderately soluble, but you might be adding it as a plant fertilizer.
-Magnesium sulfate is Epsom salts.
+Potassium sulfate is only moderately soluble, but you might be adding it as a plant fertilizer, for its potassium component.
+Magnesium sulfate is more familiar as Epsom salts.
 Aluminum sulfate is the alum you might occasionally use to clarify water.

 Sulfate is the form of sulfur plants can use, and like phosphate it can only re-enter the food web through algae and plants.
 They take it up and convert it into their characteristic proteins, which may be consumed by animals, who can't use sulfates directly; instead they convert these plant-produced amino acids into their own animal proteins.